juzna/nette-addons-sandbox/readme.md

 composer install
 ```

-Now the sandbox should work.
+Now the sandbox should work, try it in your browser.
 To add an Addon, edit `composer.json` and add the addon.
 Example:
 ```js
 {
 	...